miracuse/miracuse.github.io/docs/more/advancement/index.md

 ---
 layout: default
 title: Advancement
-parent: Adventuring
+parent: More
-has_children: true
+has_children: false
 has_toc: false
-nav_order: 7
+nav_order: 1
 ---

 # Advancement

+Not Yet Implemented
+{: .label .label-red }

 Characters will gradually become more skilled as Players use them over several sessions.
 This is reflected in their **Skill Points** and **Tier**.